 Dinner at Souk

 I actually found this awesome restaurant through Google Maps recommendations as being a ‘place where the locals eat’ and after going there, I can really see why.
 Souk specialises in middle eastern cuisine and is hands down one of the best restaurants I’ve been to in Australia.
 The restaurant oozes cool in a non-pretentious and fun way and the food will blow your mind.
 The staff are knowledgeable and happy to give recommendations, so pick some Mezze dishes and dive in.

 Evening drinks with a view

 What better way to finish your 3 days in Melbourne than with a view of the city from above.
 The CBD has a number of rooftop bars to choose from, each offering their own unique selection of drinks.
-Rooftop Bar is a cosy little bar through an inconspicuous doorway serving up delicious cocktails, The Palmz rooftop bar in the Carlton Club will make you feel like you’re in a beautiful rainforest and Loop Roof is super chilled with a huge selection of drinks to choose from.
+Rooftop Bar (confusing I know but that’s it’s name) is a cosy little bar through an inconspicuous doorway serving up delicious cocktails, The Palmz rooftop bar in the Carlton Club will make you feel like you’re in a beautiful rainforest and Loop Roof is super chilled with a huge selection of drinks to choose from.